tristanic/isolde/isolde/docs/source/gui/navigation.rst

 General layout
 --------------

-After loading a model and map (or clicking "Load demo"), your ChimeraX display should look something like the screenshot below (you may need to use the ChimeraX atom display controls to set the atom display styles to your liking first).
+After loading a model and map (see :ref:`preparing-a-model`) or simply clicking "Load demo", your ChimeraX display should look something like the screenshot below (you may need to use the standard ChimeraX atom display controls to set the atom display styles to your liking first).

 .. figure:: images/loaded_model.jpg
     :alt: Model/Map display in ChimeraX window